 Mixed Media

-I'm a professor of art education at WCU, and Director of the School of Art and Design.
+I'm a professor of art ed at WCU, and Director of the School of Art and Design.
 I support the art teacher-as-artist model for training teachers and educating students.
-My interests include K-12 teaching, printmaking, fiber arts and mixed media.
+Interests include K-12 teaching, printmaking, fiber arts and mixed media.

 Acrylic with oil wash